 The most produced crop in the US is Corn.
 Between 2015-2019 fourteen billion bushels of corn were produced on average each year.

 However, potatoes are the most eaten crop in the US, representing 22% of all vegetable farms.

 What to do on Farmers' Day

-Many small farmers sell their produce every week on farmer's markets.
+Many small farmers sell their produce every week at farmer's markets.
 If you have one near you, think about buying your food from there instead of the supermarket.
-Not only is farm to table a more sustainable way to eat, but the produce is also organic and much better, and you are directly supporting farmers.
+Not only is farm-to-table a more sustainable way to eat, but the product is also organic and much better, and you are directly supporting farmers.